Mouse1456/CPSC349_final_project/README.md

 Add the Live Server extension

-Right the .html file and open with Live Server.
+Right click the .html file and open with Live Server.